“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Delicious fancy cakes, French petit fours, & puddings for Mr. Huntington’s royal guests.

-For the grand finale, Mr. Huntington’s could have served a decorative pudding like Pudding Diplomate, Empress Pudding, Royal Pudding, or Charlotte Russe, with Homemade Vanilla Ice Cream.
-Some of these fanciful puddings & ice cream were molded in the shape of castles, train cars, or ornate decorative shapes.
-Served with coffee or rich French cocoa in petit demitasse cups.
+For the grand finale, Mr. H. E. “Edwards” Huntington’s could have served a decorative pudding like Pudding Diplomate, Empress Pudding,Royal Pudding,” or Charlotte Russe, with Homemade Vanilla Ice Cream shaped into cute forms for each guest was a fad at the time.
+Some of these fanciful Puddings & Ice Cream were molded in the shape of castles, train cars, or ornate decorative shapes.
+Served with rich coffee or thick, rich French Cocoa in petit demitasse cups.

 Mrs. Arabella Huntington had several patterns of Dresden porcelain in her grand collection of plateware.
 In her Dresden, she had the patterns were “Empress”, (above) “Chateau”, or “Marie Antoinette”( very ornate).

 Ranch berries like raspberries & loganberries, with kumquats, & bright mandarin oranges might have lined the base of the fancy mold as garnish.
-Also, decorating the fancy pudding were Chantilly Cream on top, & embellished with marzipan or sugared fruits and edible flowers or herbs.
+Also, decorating the fancy pudding were Chantilly Cream on top, & embellished with marzipan or sugared fruits & edible flowers or herbs.

-To finish this elaborate Huntington Royal feast, Assorted French Petit Fours (small iced cakes) & Bonbons (petit chocolate & peppermint bonbons & truffles were Huntington favorites) were always on their menu; served in the large Drawing Room.
 After dinner, the men might have adjoined into the Huntington’s Bowling Alley or Billiard’s Room for a Cigar, Brandy, or Cognac.
-The Huntington Bowling Alley/Billiards Room was located through the romantic rose arbor just west of the Huntington Mansion.
+The Huntington Bowling Alley/Billiards Room was located through the large terrace and romantic rose arbor just west of the Huntington Mansion.

-French Chocolate BonBons (Chocolate Truffle candy)
+French Chocolate Bon-Bons (Chocolate Truffle candy) in a footed glass bon-bon bowl.

 Petit chocolate bonbons & liqueurs such as Crème de Menthe or Grand Marnier would also be served.
-According to Mr. Huntington’s typed schedule for the gala evening, after dinner there was a special treat.
+According to Mr. H.E.
+Huntington’s typed schedule for the gala evening, after dinner there was a special treat.
 All the Huntington guests were taken by Mr. Huntington’s private limousines to the Hollywood Bowl for an open-air concert.

 Open air musical concert at the Hollywood Bowl is a amazing experience.
 It was a summer concert, they could have been classical music or Americana music.